zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_certs_apiserver-kubelet-client.md

-Generates a client certificate for the API server to connect to the kubelets securely
+Generates the Client certificate for the API server to connect to kubelet

 ### Synopsis

-Generates the client certificate for the API server to connect to the kubelet securely and the respective key, and saves them into apiserver-kubelet-client.crt and apiserver-kubelet-client.key files.
+Generates the Client certificate for the API server to connect to kubelet, and saves them into apiserver-kubelet-client.cert and apiserver-kubelet-client.key files.

 If both files already exist, kubeadm skips the generation step and existing files will be used.